-5.7 Of the 31 planning applications refused permission during the monitoring period 18 subsequently were subject to an appeal.
+Of the 60 planning applications refused permission during the monitoring period 19 subsequently were subject to an appeal.
 The chart below shows the outcome of those appeals.

-Figure 3: Outcome of planning applications refused during 2022 / 2023 and subject to appeal
+Figure 3: Outcome of planning applications refused during 2023 / 2024 and

-5.8 A total of 18 planning appeals were determined by the Planning Inspectorate during the monitoring period (some of which were refused planning permission by the Authority during the previous monitoring year), and their outcome is illustrated in Figure 4 overleaf.
-The number of appeals determined by the Planning Inspectorate is significantly lower than last year (34 determined last year), although the proportions of appeals allowed and dismissed remain broadly similar to those from last year, as shown in the chart overleaf.
+5.8 A total of 19 planning appeals were determined by the Planning Inspectorate during the monitoring period (some of which were refused planning permission by the Authority during the previous monitoring year), and their outcome is illustrated in Figure 4 below.
+The number of appeals determined by the Planning Inspectorate is slightly higher than last year (18 determined last year), although the proportions of appeals allowed and dismissed remain broadly similar to those from last year, as shown in the chart below.